gimlet-io/gimlet-website/src/concepts/gimletd-concepts.md

 GimletD is the GitOps release manager.

-It builds on the concepts, conventions and workflows that Gimlet CLI introduced and extends them with a centralized approach for managing releases.
+It builds on the concepts, conventions and workflows that Gimlet CLI introduced and expands them with a centralized approach for managing releases.

-It packs all release automation logic that used to be scattered in CI pipelines.
+It encompasses all release automation logic that used to be scattered in CI pipelines.

 ## Rational

 The GitOps ecosystem lacks tooling to manage the GitOps repository and related workflows.

 - How do you store manifests in your GitOps repository?
-- how many GitOps repositories do you have
+- how many GitOps repositories do you have?
 - how do you model clusters, environments, teams and apps?

 Organizations have to answer these questions when they implement GitOps.